West-DevOps/ansible-bootstrap/README.md

 # ansible-bootstrap
-For installing all development tools onto a fresh machine
+For installing all development tools onto a fresh machin
 ## Running

 * `apt install ansible`